Normie Osborn: Appearance/tattoos

-Amazing Spider-Man: Renew Your Vows
+The Amazing Spider-Man: Renew Your Vows

-In the pages of Amazing Spider-Man: Renew Your Vows, Normie inherits the entire Oscorp company sometime after Harry's death at ten years old and takes on the name Norman Osborn II.
+In the pages of The Amazing Spider-Man: Renew Your Vows, set on Earth-18119, Normie inherits the entire Oscorp company sometime after Harry's death at ten years old and takes on the name Norman Osborn II.
 Despite his age, he is a cold, calculating, and relentless CEO similar to his grandfather.
 When the Spider Family makes their debut, he becomes fascinated with the youngest member of the group, Spiderling.
 Due to Liz being in charge of Allan Biotech, he is taken care of by his personal assistant, Miss January, who reports to Liz about Normie's behavior.
 Despite no longer being close to him, Liz attempts to make sure Normie doesn't follow the same path as his father and grandfather.
 However, blaming the death of his father on Spider-Man, Normie constructs a giant Green Goblin Mech to take Peter Parker and his family down.
 It is later revealed that Normie was manipulated by Miss January, who pilots the Goblin Mech and coerced Normie into building it to avenge Harry.
 Normie assists Spiderling in destroying the mech from the inside.
 He thanks Spiderling for helping him gain his life back.

 After the incident, Spiderling becomes his first close friend.
 As they grew up, they saw each other less as Normie's life did get better and more normal despite him still running the company.
 Eight years later, he takes a more cautious approach for his latest experiments with gene therapy to avoid the incidents caused by his father and grandfather, though he is still a target of enemies as a result of their legacy (though Spiderling does assist in protecting him time to time).
 He is determined to make the world a better place to redeem the Osborn name, but is unaware that his lead scientist is secretly Mister Sinister who uses his resources to create various clones of the Spider family to attack the X-Men.
 Normie uses a smaller version of the Goblin mech to assist the Spider Family and the X-Men in defeating Mister Sinister, but his exposure to Sinister's chemicals causes him to grow an additional four arms.